 What was a simple church built to adapt to the rapid growth of the town, is now a heritage-listed building in the heart of Birmingham.
-The beautiful St. Philip’s Cathedral has served the Anglican-catholic community of Birmingham since 1715 and remains the oldest building in the city centre to still be used for its original purpose.
-Besides worship, you can visit this historic landmark every day and even attend a concert at its sanctuary.
+Also commonly known as Birmingham Cathedral, the beautiful St. Philip’s Cathedral has served the Anglican-catholic community of Birmingham since 1715 and remains the oldest building in the city centre to still be used for its original purpose.
+Besides worship, you can visit this historic landmark every day at Colmore Row and even attend a concert at its sanctuary.

 What can you do at St. Philip’s Cathedral?

-St. Philip’s Cathedral is open daily till 17:00 if you want to visit its stunning interiors, take pictures and marvel at the many features of the nave.
+St. Philip’s Cathedral is open daily till 17:00 for visits.
 There’s also a children’s choir that often performs in the cathedral.
 Additionally, the popular Candlelight series, known for its signature sea of candles frequently hosts concerts at the cathedral’s nave.
-This season, Birmingham Cathedral is welcoming tributes to the likes of Coldplay, Queen and popular film composers.
+This season, Birmingham Cathedral is welcoming tributes to the likes of Coldplay, The Beatles and popular film composers.

 Is Birmingham Cathedral free?